Table of contents

 - If the Trained Operator or User experience any adverse events while using a Byteflies Kit, discontinue the use and contact Byteflies immediately.

-- Skin adhesives (either provided by Byteflies as an accessory or from a compatible 3rd party provider) should be replaced if they no longer stick firmly to the skin or as indicated in their respective manuals.
+- Skin adhesives should be replaced if they no longer stick firmly to the skin or as indicated in their respective manuals.

 - Similar devices may cause signal interference during data transmission.
 Avoid operating the Byteflies Kit near interfering devices.

 - Keep the Byteflies Kit away from children and pets.
-The Sensor Dot and Sensor Patch may present a choking hazard, never place or let anyone place a component of the device in their mouth.
+The Sensor Dot and other small components of the Byteflies Kit may present a choking hazard, never place or let anyone place a component of the device in their mouth.

 - If any component of the Byteflies Kit fails to operate after attempting all suggested troubleshooting steps, contact support as soon as possible.